sorami/TACL-Membership/README.md

     - `koran.de-en`
     - `subtitles18.de-en`
     - `ted.de-en`
-- Pre-process State
+- File Type
-  - `.tok`: Tokenized
+  - `.tok`: Tokenized text
+  - `.score`: MT model score
 - Language
   - `de`: German (source)
   - `en`: English (target)

-  - `score.en`: MT model score
+All text are tokenized.
+We used the same tokenziation for both Alice and Bob.

 ## Detail of Data Splits